The Brexit story so far: How Britain got itself in a bind

 The agreement envisions Britain leaving the EU as planned on March 29 but remaining inside the bloc's single market and bound by its rules until the end of December 2020.
 That would buy time to work out a permanent post-Brexit trading relationship.

-Other terms call for Britain paying 39 billion pounds ($50 billion) to settle outstanding obligations to the EU.
+Other terms call for Britain paying £39 billion ($72.9 billion) to settle outstanding obligations to the EU.
 British and citizens of EU countries would be allowed to remain where they currently live and work.

 Many pro-Brexit politicians immediately slammed the deal.
 They said it would leave Britain a vassal state by making it observe EU customs rules that it will no longer have a say in shaping.
 Some pro-EU politicians favored calling another vote on whether Britain should leave the EU at all.